negorov15/megan_access/README.md

 - a `MicrobiomeDataAnalyzer` class with statistics and plotting helpers for microbiome studies

 This repository contains helper modules for working with megan-server outputs and performing downstream reporting and visualization.

 For more information about the megan-server refer to the following repo: https://github.com/husonlab/megan-ce/tree/master/src/megan/ms
 ---

 ## Features

-- Authenticate and list available datasets from a MEGAN server
+- Authenticate and list available datasets from the megan-server
 - Select multiple datasets interactively and merge them into a single comparison table
 - Convert raw MEGAN classification blocks into OTU and taxonomy matrices
 - Request taxonomic lineages from NCBI using `ete3`